 How We Conduct Our Taste Tests

 We worked with Rutgers University and the University of California, Davis, as well as a statistician to devise our tasting protocols.
 We use Symphony iRi, a Chicago-based market research firm, to determine top sellers within categories.
 Depending on the story angle, we also consider artisanal products or emerging brands, as long as we’re certain that the products are accessible enough for readers to locate.
-We always conduct blind, randomized tastings, removing all packaging and identifying marks from the food.
+We always randomize and assigned three-digit codes to our samples to prevent bias.
 We taste each product in the plainest form possible and then in different recipes chosen to represent the standard ways we use the product.
 Our tasters are ATK staffers: a mix of professional cooks and regular people.

 How Our Online Links Work

 We want our readers to be able to find the exact products we’re discussing, so we link to them online.
 We may earn a small percentage on products purchased through our links.
 Our editorial team is completely separate from our sales team, and we do not factor revenue into our editorial decisions.
 These links ensure that you get the exact model we tested and prevent us from having to rely on outside advertising or free samples for testing.
 On the rare occasion that a problem arises with one of our recommended products, we immediately remove the link and update our readers accordingly.

 More About America's Test Kitchen

 We work alongside more that 60 test cooks and editors at the America's Test Kitchen offices in the Seaport area of Boston.
 For more about the company, the people who work here, and our commitment to helping people cook with confidence, see our About Us page.

 We love to hear from readers and want feedback on our recommendations.
 We monitor and reply to the comments at the bottom of our stories, so please come and chat with us.
 For any general questions, feedback, or comments, please email email@example.com.